 Refund of excise duties for businesses

-If you want a refund of excise duties that you’ve paid, your next step depends on whether you’re registered as liable for excise duties or not.
-Below we have explained what you have to do to apply for a refund of excise duties.
+If you've paid excise duties that you want to be refunded, what you need to do depends on whether you're registered as liable for excise duty or not.
+Below you'll find an explanation of what you must do to apply for a refund of excise duties.

 Registered as liable for excise duty